nusdbsystem/singa-auto/web/README.md

 ## Backend API Endpoints

-When we develop the web UI, we usually use [Axios](https://github.com/axios/axios) to send request to the backend API endpoint, or use [Curl](https://github.com/curl/curl) to test.
+When we develop the SINGA-Auto Web UI, we usually use [Axios](https://github.com/axios/axios) to send request to the SINGA-Auto Admin API endpoint, or use [Curl](https://github.com/curl/curl) to test.

-### Tips for using Axois
+### Tips for using Axios

 - https://kapeli.com/cheat_sheets/Axios.docset/Contents/Resources/Documents/index
 - https://simplecheatsheet.com/tag/axios-cheat-sheet